jSodonnell66/Hnry.SEO/_posts/post-2.md

 Building a strong, recognizable brand image is foundational for cultivating trust and recognition among our target audience.

-The 48.9% visibility result for the Hnry website highlights the pivotal role of mastering keyword optimization to maximize our brand's exposure.
+The 48.9% visibility result for the Hnry website highlights the pivotal role of mastering keyword optimization to maximize the brand's exposure.

-Our backlink analysis exposes a significant dependency on government domains, signaling an immediate need to expand and diversify our referral sources to ensure sustained growth.
+Backlink analysis exposes a significant dependency on government domains, signaling a need to expand and diversify our referral sources to ensure sustained growth.

-With brand name visibility currently at a modest 20%, it's imperative that we prioritize consistent imagery and branding efforts to solidify our presence and resonate effectively within the market.
+With brand name visibility currently at a modest 20%, it's imperative that we prioritise consistent imagery and branding efforts to solidify Hnry's presence and resonate effectively within the market.